Magento vs Shopify

 Shopify: as you might expect, Shopify features a clean and simple interface.
 You can hide out of stock products from your inventory.
 Extra functions like promotional flash sales and discounts are available as extensions.
 Shopify wasn’t built with large online stores in mind – a fact which becomes obvious once you look at its standard inventory management.
 Again, Shopify is a platform which ease of use is paramount.
 Without adding extensions, potentially at cost, Shopify will be limited in what it can do.

-Magento: even for the free Community version, Magento boasts a dedicated community support forum with knowledgeable and hands developers ready to offer their expertise.
+Magento: even for the free Community version, Magento boasts a dedicated community support forum with knowledgeable and hands on developers ready to assist you.
 With 267,000 members, whatever the query, you’ll almost certainly find a solution.
-At the premium level, you’ll also receive 24/7 support to help you resolve questions and technical issues, with a dedicated account manager to help you with your queries.
+At the premium level, you’ll also receive 24/7 support to resolve any questions or technical issues, with a dedicated account manager to help you with your queries.
 The fact that Magento boasts a large global community of Solution Partners with the skills and experience to implement any sort of ecommerce project, not matter where the job or what the sector.

 Shopify: by comparison, Shopify has a small partner community.
 This is because of its use of a proprietary Liquid language on its platform.
 The low adoption of this language leaves a limited pool of developers to work on projects.
 However, Shopify does provide support staff to help with queries.
 But it should be noted that you have to pay in order to receive this support and, even where you are prepared to pay a premium, service may still be lacking: Shopify has a small partner community, located mainly within North America, with little experience in implementing commerce experiences and providing merchant services.